Spoiler Alert: Every single one of these issues is preventable by the user...

 Keystore files require a password to unlock, and they always point to the same address.
 Keystore files are basically just encrypted private keys, so these two points of access are closely tied.
 Odds are if you have a private key, there’s probably a keystore file on your computer.
 If you’ve lost your private key, you can try searching for ‘UTC’ and if you find one, try accessing it with any passwords that you might use.
 You may get lucky!

-Then there is direct access by mnemonic phrases (different from hardware wallet, MEWconnect, or MEW wallet app in that there is no hardware device involved, just the phrase).
+Then there is direct access by mnemonic phrases (different from a hardware wallet or MEW wallet app in that there is no hardware device involved, just the phrase).
 To refresh, the phrases are lists of 12 to 24 words that may or may not include an extra 13th / 25th word as a password.
 Where you made the phrase is what determines if the password is necessary or not.
 Most phrases do not require an extra word as a password, so if you’re including it, that’s likely why you’re seeing different addresses.
 Try excluding (or including) a password to see different addresses.

 If your phrase is not accepted at all, it’s likely you’re misspelling a word or putting them in the wrong order.
 Reference the list of words used in mnemonic phrases for any possible spelling errors.
-You may also want to try entering your phrase words into the same interface you received them from (hardware wallet, MEWconnect, MEW wallet, MetaMask), rather than putting them directly into the MEW interface (which is not recommended in the first place).
+You may also want to try entering your phrase words into the same interface you received them from (hardware wallet, MEW wallet app, MetaMask), rather than putting them directly into the MEW interface (which is not recommended in the first place).

 So there you have it!